joebew42/diaspora-replica/README.md

 vagrant@development:~$ rvm use 2.2
 ```

-The line above is just an example, since you have to remember to choose the right `rubies` accordingly to `.ruby-version` file
+The line above is just an example, since you have to remember to choose the right `rubies` accordingly to `.ruby-version` file.

 ```
 vagrant@development:~$ rvm gemset create diaspora_dev